scaleoutsean/eseries-perf-analyzer/kubernetes/README.md

 }
 ```

-In my test environment InfluxDB Data Source was added like so ("WSP" comes from Web Services Proxy, the name from upstream EPA).
-Notice that if authentication was not configured (in InfluxDB secrets), it would not be necessary to configure it for the source.
+In my test environment InfluxDB was available on External IP, and Grafana Data Source was added like so ("WSP" comes from Web Services Proxy, the name from upstream EPA).

 ![Create Grafana Data Source for InfluxDB v1](../images/kubernetes-01-influxdb-datasource.png)

+If authentication was not configured (in InfluxDB secrets above), it would not be necessary to configure Basic Auth and provide the details.
+But if your InfluxDB is accessible on LAN, it's better to protect it and use a read-only account in Grafana.

 Also notice that EPA by default uses the `eseries` database.
-If Grafana can connect to InfluxDB while the DB is missing, Grafana will complain about the missing database but that's not a problem because the database is created later (by collector).
+If Grafana connects to InfluxDB while the DB is missing, Grafana will complain about the missing database (as in screenshot below), but that's not a problem because the database will be created later (by collector).

 ![Database missing until created](../images/kubernetes-02-influxdb-datasource-influxdb-eseries-missing.png)

-Alternatively, use the Influx API or CLI to create the database.
+Alternatively, Influx API or CLI can be used create the database before that.
 Then Save & Test will show that Data Source is working.

 ![Database available after created](../images/kubernetes-03-influxdb-datasource-influxdb-eseries-present.png)

-It's easier to let collector do it automatically.
+Either way is fine, unless additional authentication and authorization settings are required on InfluxDB.
+It's easier to let collector do it automatically later.

 #### Import Grafana dashboards